+a.
 To ensure that the development of attached or abutting dwellings creates an architecturally consistent street character.

 - It is preferred that garages for attached dwellings are located at the rear of the lot.
 Where attached dwellings have frontage to a collector road, all vehicle access and parking is to be located at the rear of the lot. - 2.
 Attached or abutting dwellings should have a pleasing rhythm and order when seen together as a group, rather than appear as a random arrangement of competing dwellings.
 Each dwelling should benefit from the unified design of the whole form, a co-ordinated style and base colour palette.
-Individuality can be added as small details or accent colours, rather than strikingly different forms. - 2-3.
-Attached or abutting dwellings are to be consistent with the Low Rise Medium Density Guide for development applications.
+Individuality can be added as small details or accent colours, rather than strikingly different forms.